- 1 recipe Croissant Dough

 - 1 large egg

-- Using a ruler, cut dough into triangles with a 5-inch base, Discard scraps.
-You should have 14 triangles.
+Using a ruler, cut dough into triangles with a 5-inch base, reserving any dough that is not in a triangle shape.
+You should have 14 triangles total plus additional scrap dough.
 Gently stretch triangles to make them 1 1/2 times their length.
-Roll 1/4-inch pieces almond paste into narrow log and place one piece at the base of each triangle.

-- Line baking sheets with parchment paper; place 4 crescents on each prepared baking sheet.
-In a small bowl, whisk egg with 1 teaspoon water.
+Line baking sheets with parchment paper; place 4 crescents on each prepared baking sheet.
+In a small bowl, whisk egg together with 1 teaspoon water.
 Brush tops of crescents with egg mixture, reserving remaining egg mixture.
-Place 3 narrow drinking glasses upside-down between crescents; cover well with plastic wrap, making sure plastic does not touch dough.
+Place 3 narrow drinking glasses, upside-down, between crescents; cover well with plastic wrap, making sure plastic does not touch dough.
 Let stand in a warm place until doubled in size and crescents feel hollow when gently touched, 2 1/2 to 3 hours.